-The flowchart (click on it for a full size PDF) illustrates the complexity of the issues, but frankly, it just scratches the surface.
+The infographic (click on it for a full size PDF) illustrates the complexity of the issues.

 Begin by indicating whether the convicted criminal defendant: